udacity/create-your-own-adventure/english/bite-the-marshmallow/tasty-marshmallow.md

-"Mmmmm... these marshmallows are soooo good"
+"Mmmmm... these marshmallows are soooo good.
+They would be delicious with a cup of coffee."

 You close your eyes.